ddnexus/elastics-doc/source/doc/2-flex/6-API-Methods.md

 The naming of these methods tries to conform with the original elasticsearch documentation (using the file name of the original elasticsearch url), and adds a few aliases for convenience.

-As any template-generated method, they accept a hash of variables for interpolation {% see 2.2.4, 2.2.5 %}.
-This documentation reports the internal templates and the usage examples complete with all the accepted variable, for completeness.
+As any template-generated method, they accept a list of variables (hashes) for interpolation {% see 2.2.4, 2.2.5 %}.
+This documentation reports the underlying templates and the usage examples complete with all the accepted variable, for completeness.
 Please, notice that you can omit variables that have defaults.

 **Notice**: you can get the updated full reference and usage example of these methods also in the console at any time, by just doing: